FAIR Tax Guide

 Most problems come from waiting too long, not from asking too early.

-• You are planning a year-end charitable gift and need enough time for the appraisal, advisor review, and Form 8283 completion before filing.
+• You are planning a year-end charitable gift and need enough time for appraisal, adviser review, and Form 8283 completion before filing.

 • You are donating art, antiques, collectibles, or other specialty property with uncertain market value and need a defensible fair-market-value conclusion.